Complaining about our service

 - contact our internal review service – their contact details are on this page.

 To help us review your concerns, you may wish to complete the following form:

 Please send us your completed form and any supporting documents by email or post, keeping a copy for your own records:

 Parliamentary and Health Service Ombudsman

-If we agree our decision about your original complaint was wrong or that that we did not deal with you properly, we will apologise and tell you what we will do to fix things.
+If, having reviewed your concerns, we agree that our decision about your original complaint was wrong, or that we did not deal with you properly, we will apologise and tell you what we will do to fix things.

 Would you like more information or help from us?

-- give you advice on which form to use,
+- give you advice on which review form to use;

 By email: firstname.lastname@example.org